iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

     * Range: `iolanta:Facet`
     * Inverse: `iolanta:isDefaultFacetOf`

-`iolanta` operation is based on a simple vocabulary, bundled with the application and drawn, as a diagram, on {{ render("fig-iolanta-vocabulary") }}.
+`iolanta` operation is based on a simple vocabulary, bundled with the application and drawn, as a diagram, in {{ render("fig-iolanta-vocabulary") }}.
 Iolanta vocabulary defines a few classes and a few properties connecting classes to each other.

 Prefix we use is `iolanta:`, and it resolves to [https://iolanta.tech/](https://iolanta.tech/).